Blinds vs Shutters for Windows: The Complete Coastal Home Cost Guide

 Window dimensions significantly affect costs for both options.
 A standard 36" x 48" opening costs substantially less than 72" x 84" sliding door coverage.
 Shutters show steeper size premiums because each panel requires custom manufacturing, while blinds use standardized components.

 Coastal properties often feature oversized windows to maximize ocean views, pushing average costs higher.
 Three 60" x 72" windows with quality faux wood blinds total $900-$1,200.
 The same openings with composite shutters run $1,400-$2,400 installed.
+For ideas on covering large openings, explore best large window blinds ideas for homes on the Delmarva Peninsula.
+Homeowners with especially large or unusual openings can also browse Best Blinds For Large Windows Ideas For Delmarva Peninsula Homes for additional guidance.
+For treatment ideas on distinctive window shapes, see our Arched Window Treatments resources.

 Installation Cost Differences

 Blind installation typically adds $50-$100 per window for professional mounting.
 Shutters require precise measurement and custom fitting, adding $150-$300 per opening in installation charges.
 However, shutters often include installation in quoted prices while blinds may charge separately.
+Learn more about professional window treatment installation in Delmarva to understand what's included.

 Window Treatment | Material Cost (36"x48") | Installation | Total Initial Cost |